Collection Building Goals

 Methods and processes selectors use to assure the selection of relevant resources include:

 - Monitoring curricular offerings and changes

 - Understanding changing discipline resource requirements and needs through faculty interactions, professional reading, and accreditation standards

-- Encouraging and facilitating suggestions for books, videos, journals, online collections, and other resources through faculty interactions and a materials request form
+- Encouraging and facilitating suggestions for books, videos, journals, online collections, and other resources through faculty interactions and a Recommend a Purchase Form

 - Soliciting input from faculty in particular, and all users, on database trials

 - Reviewing book titles forwarded by an academic book distributor from publishers worldwide.